Pietro d'Acquarone

-Pietro d'Acquarone, I Duke d'Acquarone (born Pietro Acquarone; (Genoa, 9 April 1890 – Sanremo, 13 February 1948) was an Italian aristocrat, Brigade General, entrepreneur and politician.
+Pietro d'Acquarone, I Duke d'Acquarone (born Pietro Acquarone; Genoa, 9 April 1890 – Sanremo, 13 February 1948) was an Italian aristocrat, Brigade General, entrepreneur and politician.
 He was nominated to the Senate of the Kingdom of Italy in 1934.
 Close to the royal family, in 1939 he was appointed Minister to the Royal Household.
 He was a trusted advisor to the King during the difficult later years of the Mussolini régime, and played a central role in the final meeting of the Grand Council that took place overnight on 24/25 July 1943, and in the frantic consultations that ensued.
 He accompanied Victor Emmanuel III to Pescara and Brindisi on 9/10 September 1943 and then stayed with the King until the latter's abdication 32 months later.

 Biography

-Pietro Acquarone was born in Villa Madre Cabrini, then Villa Acquarone, in Genoa, the son of Luigi Filippo, III Count d'Acquarone, and his wife, Countess Maria, nee Pignatelli Montecalvo.
+Pietro Acquarone was born in Villa Madre Cabrini, then Villa Acquarone, in Genoa, the son of Luigi Filippo, III Count d'Acquarone, and his wife, Countess Maria, née Pignatelli Montecalvo.
 He was elevated to the rank of Duke by letter patents of King Victor Emmanuel III on 22 September 1942, thereby changing his surname from 'Acquarone' to 'd'Acquarone'.